 Many people equate the current state of 3D printing technologies to the state of computers and software in the early 1980s.
 I agree with that, but there’s one BIG difference.
-With the modern Internet, there is an interconnectedness and ability to easily share and access information that we did not have in the ’80s.
+With the modern Internet, there is interconnectedness and the ability to easily share and access information that we did not have in the ’80s.

 Many of the 3D printer designs and related software are released under open source licenses, so others are free to download the designs or source code and make further improvements, then release it back to the community.
-This Internet-based, open source, community-driven approach to developing this new technology is tremendously powerful!
+This Internet-based, open-source, community-driven approach to developing this new technology is tremendously powerful!

 Here’s a look at 3D printing now and in the future:

 As of today, here’s what’s happening in 3D printing and related technologies:

 - Consumer-level 3D printers are becoming less expensive, more widely available, and easier to use.

 - To show the cost-effectiveness of 3D printing, students at MTU printed $1,944 worth of household items for a total cost of $18 over the course of a single weekend.

 - Designers can now create digital 3D models and then sell physical replicas of those models in a variety of materials using services like Shapeways or i.Materialise.
 No need to own a 3D printer!

 - Children are seeing how easily ideas can be transformed into a physical object.
 Schools and libraries are starting to install 3D printers, enabling a new kind of experience-driven education.